Andaya Highway: History

 The construction of the highway began in around the 1950s, during the term of President Elpidio Quirino, thus being called Quirino Highway.
 Being discontinuous for decades, it was funded in 1976 by virtue of Presidential Decree No. 759 by President Ferdinand Marcos.
-The plan for the road was to connect the town of Del Gallego, native Ragay (southwestern Ragay), and Ragay Port, all in Camarines Sur, to the Maharlika Highway.
+The plan for the road was to connect the town of Del Gallego, Ragay, and Ragay Port, all in Camarines Sur, to the Maharlika Highway.
 The highway opened in 1984.
 Between 1992 and 1999, it was extended to Sipocot, Camarines Sur.

 In 2004, an entire segment within Camarines Sur was renamed to Rolando R. Andaya Highway, in honor of the late representative from the province, by virtue of Republic Act No. 9234.

+Severe traffic congestion occurred on the highway in mid-December 2024 due to road slips that temporarily closed the Labo segment of the nearby Pan-Philippine Highway and portions of the highway itself in Lupi.
+A concurrent repair project on the Lupi segment further exacerbated the problem.
+The Department of Public Works and Highways pledged non-stop work to resolve the situation.

 Route description

-Andaya Highway or Quirino Highway starts at its intersection with Maharlika Highway in Santa Elena, Camarines Norte.
-It then enters the province of Quezon and traverses the towns of Calauag, Guinayangan, and Tagkawayan, where it bypasses its municipal center.
+The highway starts at its intersection with Maharlika Highway in Tabugon, Santa Elena, Camarines Norte.
+It then enters the province of Quezon and traverses the towns of Calauag by a small section, Guinayangan, and Tagkawayan, where it bypasses its municipal center.
 It re-enters Bicol Region, this time at Camarines Sur and traverses Del Gallego, Ragay, Lupi, and Sipocot, where it ends and reunites with Maharlika Highway.
 Thus, the highway serves as a shorter and alternative route to Maharlika Highway, which traverses the northern part of Camarines Norte and Camarines Sur.